On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: Introduction

 \section{Introduction}

-The solar wind is a hot tenuous plasma outflowing continually from the sun, which carries off a huge amount of angular momentum from the sun while inflicting only a negligible loss of mass (Meyer-Vernet \cite{ref1}).
+The solar wind is a hot tenuous plasma\footnote{The corona and the solar wind emerging from it are, in reality, fully ionized and highly electrically conducting and carry an associated remnant of solar magnetic field.
+The concomitant magnetization effects enable the solar wind to cause an enhanced outward transfer of angular momentum of the sun via the \tit{magnetic braking} process.
+Farther away from the sun, these magnetization effects also produce geomagnetic activity, like \tit{aurora borealis} in earth's magnetosphere.} outflowing continually from the sun, which carries off a huge amount of angular momentum from the sun while inflicting only a negligible loss of mass (Meyer-Vernet \cite{ref1}).
 The bulk of the solar wind is known to emerge from the coronal holes (Sakao et al. \cite{ref2}), and to fill the heliosphere (Dialynas et al. \cite{ref3}).
-Weak to moderate speed solar wind is believed to be caused by coronal heating along with high thermal conduction.
-Chapman \cite{ref4} argued that the corona is governed by a near hydrostatic force balance condition due to the strong binding of the corona by solar gravity, and hence gave a \textit{hydrostatic} model for the static corona.
-Lamers and Casinelli \cite{ref5} numerically demonstrated that the corona is almost in hydrostatic equilibrium not just at its base, but until close to the \textit{Parker sonic critical point} (\(r = r_*\)), where the wind flow speed equals the sound speed in the wind.
+Low to intermediate speed solar wind is believed to be caused by coronal heating along with high thermal conduction.
+Chapman \cite{ref4} argued that the corona is governed by a near hydrostatic force balance condition due to the strong binding of the corona by solar gravity, and hence Chapman's formulation has been termed Chapman's \tit{hydrostatic} model even though the radial density gradient implicit in the hydrostatic force balance nonetheless spawns a residual wind flow everywhere.
+Lamers and Casinelli \cite{ref5} indeed numerically demonstrated that the corona is almost in hydrostatic equilibrium not just at its base, but until close to the \textit{Parker sonic critical point} (\(r = r_*\)), where the wind flow speed equals the sound speed in the wind.